-Some 300 project managers and project team members from across the Civil Service attended the event to launch the Project Management Handbook which was developed by a cross departmental team from the Irish Civil Service and presented by Derek Tierney (IPMA – Level A) from the Department of Finance.
+Some 300 project managers and project team members from across the Civil Service attended the event to launch the Project Management Handbook, developed by a cross-departmental team from the Irish Civil Service and presented by Derek Tierney (IPMA – Level A) from the Department of Finance.

 The event presented case studies and also announced were a number of training supports to project managers/team members to be also delivered under the Civil Service Renewal Plan.